nOkuda/dummy-tess-api/mkdocs-site/docs/endpoints/stopwords.md

     "works": ["DEADBEEF"],
     "list_size": 15
   },
-  "message": "The CTS URN provided (DEADBEEF) does not exist in this database."
+  "message": "No text can be found with the identifier provided (DEADBEEF)."
 }
 ```